Tarun-webengineer/I-pay/README.md

 - New cards are made
 - You can check the deatils of the payments with these cards

+---
+### Day 6
+- Main Features section is made today
+- I think it will be needed more rhan expected

+---
+### Day 7
+- Founder's section is complete
+- We are in the final section mostly

+---
+### Day 8
+- Footer is complete
+- Html skeleton is complete

+---

 ## 🚧 Status
 Currently under active development.